Group distance magic and antimagic graphs: A necessary condition, and sufficient conditions for Cayley graphs

 \section{A necessary condition, and sufficient conditions for Cayley graphs}

-An element of a group with order 2 is called an \emph{involution}.
-A well-known result \cite{Scott} due to Feit and Thompson asserts that a finite group has involutions if and only if its order is even.
-Let $\s(A) = \sum_{x \in A} x$ be the sum of the elements of $A$.
+A well-known result \cite{Scott} in group theory asserts that a finite group contains involutions (that is, elements with order 2) if and only if it is of even order.
+Denote $\s(A) = \sum_{x \in A} x$.
 Then $\s(A)$ is equal to the sum of the involutions of $A$.
-The following lemma, which can be easily verified, will be used in the proof of Theorem \ref{thm:r-n-even}.
+The following lemma will be used in the proof of Theorem \ref{thm:r-n-even}.

 \begin{lemma}(\cite[Lemma 8]{ComNelPal}) Let $A$ be a finite Abelian group. \begin{itemize} \item[\rm (a)] If $A$ has exactly one involution, say, $a$, then $\s(A)= a$. \item[\rm (b)] If $A$ has no involutions, or more than one involution, then $\s(A)=0$. \end{itemize} \end{lemma}